jadeforrest/blog/content/posts/2023-04-10--candidate-review-meeting/index.md

 ---
-title: The secret to holding a candidate review meeting that isn't boring a hell
+title: The secret to holding a candidate review meeting that isn't boring as hell
 tags: ["interviewing", "meetings", "hiring"]
 cover: python.jpg
 author: Jade Rubick